3.1 Domain 1A Role and Record Flow

 Domain 1A and the RDA assessment record

-The 2023 California RDA examination outline places patient information and assessment at 8% of the exam.
-That percentage is smaller than the dental procedures domain, but it is not throwaway content.
-These questions decide whether you can prepare a dentist to treat a patient safely by collecting the right information before instruments, materials, radiographs, anesthesia, or operative steps begin.
+The 2023 California RDA examination outline places patient information and assessment at roughly 8% of the exam.
+That weight is smaller than the dental-procedures domains, but it is foundational: these questions decide whether you can prepare the dentist to treat a patient safely before instruments, materials, radiographs, anesthesia, or operative steps begin.

-The current exam is the California Registered Dental Assistant Combined Written and Law and Ethics Examination.
-The Dental Board approves the RDA Examination and Licensure application, and PSI administers the exam.
-The current OPES update identifies 100 scorable items plus 25 pretest items, with a 3-hour time limit and a criterion-referenced passing standard.
-That format matters because every question is duty-based: read the patient situation, identify the RDA action, and choose the safest next step.
+The current credential is the California Registered Dental Assistant (RDA), licensed by the Dental Board of California.
+Candidates pass the RDA Combined Written and Law and Ethics Examination, developed with the Office of Professional Examination Services (OPES) and delivered by PSI.
+The written portion is built around 100 scorable items plus 25 unscored pretest items, a 3-hour window, and a criterion-referenced (fixed passing-score) standard rather than a curve.
+Every assessment question is duty-based: read the patient situation, identify the lawful RDA action, and choose the safest next step.

-An RDA does not diagnose disease from a history form or decide whether treatment should proceed without dentist direction.
-The RDA role is to collect, verify, organize, record, and communicate.
-If the patient reports a new allergy, recent hospitalization, chest pain, uncontrolled blood pressure, or a medication change, the most exam-safe action is usually to stop the routine flow and alert the dentist or licensed provider responsible for the treatment decision.
+Under the Dental Practice Act (Business and Professions Code) and Title 16 of the California Code of Regulations, an RDA works under dentist supervision and may not diagnose disease, prescribe, or perform irreversible procedures.
+In assessment, that means the RDA's role is to collect, verify, organize, record, and communicate information.
+If a patient reports a new allergy, recent hospitalization, chest pain, uncontrolled blood pressure, or a medication change, the exam-safe action is to stop the routine flow and alert the dentist who owns the treatment decision.

 Record elementWhat the RDA handlesWhy the dentist needs it

-Dental historyRecords chief concern, prior treatment, symptoms, and comfort issuesHelps the dentist focus the exam and treatment plan
+Dental historyRecords chief concern, prior treatment, symptoms, comfort issuesFocuses the dentist's exam and treatment plan

-MedicationsConfirms current drugs, supplements, and recent changesSupports drug-interaction, bleeding, and medical-risk review
+MedicationsConfirms current drugs, supplements, recent changesSupports drug-interaction, bleeding, and medical-risk review

-Vital signsObtains and records assigned measurementsGives a baseline and may identify need for dentist review
+Vital signsObtains and records assigned measurementsProvides a baseline and may trigger dentist review

 Good record flow begins before the patient is seated.
-Confirm the chart belongs to the correct patient, review the planned appointment, and look for missing updates.
-At chairside, use open-ended questions first, then specific follow-up questions.
-For example, ask whether anything has changed since the last visit, then ask about medications, allergies, hospital visits, pregnancy status when relevant, and any physician instructions.
+Confirm the chart belongs to the correct patient, review the planned appointment, and scan for missing updates.
+At chairside, open with broad questions ("Has anything changed since your last visit?"), then narrow to specifics: medications, allergies, hospital visits, pregnancy status when relevant, and physician instructions.

-The strongest exam answers protect the patient and the record.
+The strongest exam answers protect both the patient and the record.
 If a response is unclear, do not guess.
-Clarify in plain language, document what the patient reports, and notify the dentist when the information could affect care.
+Clarify in plain language, document exactly what the patient reports, and notify the dentist when the information could affect care.
 If the patient says they take a blood thinner but cannot name it, record that uncertainty and escalate it.
-If a patient reports an allergy but describes nausea rather than a true allergic response, still document the reported reaction and let the dentist evaluate the significance.
+If a patient calls a medication "allergy" but describes nausea (a side effect, not a true hypersensitivity), still record the reported reaction verbatim and let the dentist judge its significance.

 Use this Domain 1A checklist during practice questions:

-• Identify the patient and correct chart before adding information.
+• Identify the patient and correct chart before adding any information.

 • Ask for updates instead of assuming the old history is still complete.

-• Record the patient-reported fact and the reaction, symptom, or timing when given.
+• Record the patient-reported fact plus the reaction, symptom, or timing when given.

-• Alert the dentist before treatment when a risk cue appears.
+• Alert the dentist before treatment whenever a risk cue appears.

-• Stay in the RDA lane: collect and communicate, but do not diagnose or independently clear the patient.
+• Stay in the RDA lane: collect and communicate, but never diagnose or independently clear the patient.

 Test Your Knowledge